 - This post contains affiliate links.
 Read more here.

-We’ve collected a handful of heated dog house styles for you to consider as you begin your search, but first, let’s look at the reasons why a heated dog house might be a good idea for your dog.
+We’ve gathered up a range of heated and insulated dog houses to shelter your dogs before they are ready to come inside and cozy up by the fire with you.
+But first, let’s look at the reasons why a heated dog house might be a good idea for your dog.

 Should My Dog Have a Heated Dog House?